SoftwareAG/webmethods_io_int_cicd/README.md

 # DevOps for webMethods.IO Integration

-    This article shows how to design and setup an automated CI/CD process and framework for webMethods IO using the inbuilt APIs (or CLI).
+    This article shows how to design and setup an automated CI/CD process and framework for webMethods.io using the inbuilt APIs (or CLI).
 Here we have used Azure DevOps as our orchestration platform, GitHub as repository platform and Postman/Newman as test framework.

 # Use-case
 When organization start using webMethods.io Integration for business use-cases, the need of having a continuous integration and delivery  process becomes very important.
 Which will ensure the business to have "Faster release rate", "More Test reliability" & "Faster to Market".